 Improperly specified vinyl siding will fail in high-wind events, often because the nailing fin tears away from the fastener [F].
 FEMA (Federal Emergency Management Agency) has noted that “unlatching [G], which is often the result of nailing hem failure, makes siding more vulnerable to tear-off, and that material with a doubled-over nailing fin [H] provides better resistance to tearing.”
 Corners are especially vulnerable to wind-damage, and two-story structures are more susceptible than a single-story structure.
 In this photo from the aftermath of Hurricane Michael [I], wind at the corner of the building peeled off the gutter and fascia, removed a soffit panel, and tore off the siding.

-Why Codes Matter
+Why Codes Matter in Soffit, Siding Installation

 In Florida, cladding materials, such as siding and roofing, must pass strict, state-specific testing before builders can use them in either standard (up to 130 mph) or high-velocity (up to 150 mph) wind zones.
 Because the trial includes material and installation specifications, Florida code prescribes that installers follow the manufacturer installation recommendations.